 Healthcare in Malaysia

-More than 800,000 foreigners seek treatment in the hospitals in Penang and Kuala Lumpur every year.
+More than 1 million foreigners seek treatment in the hospitals in Penang and Kuala Lumpur every year.
 There are specialists in every hospital, but unlike in the U.S., you don’t have to wait for months to get an appointment.
 Just turn up to the hospital, register, then take a number and wait your turn.
 If you are then referred to another doctor, or need to get an X-ray or scan, that will also happen on the same day in the same place.

-Prescriptions in Malaysia cost a third of what you pay at home.
+Prescriptions in Malaysia cost a fraction of what you pay at home.
 But it’s not just the cost that’s attractive; it’s the service.
 The pharmacists, like the rest of Malaysia’s medical staff, are well trained and informed.
 Malaysians are friendly people, but it’s the genuine interest that they take in you, no matter how small or large the issue, which impresses.
 It takes you back to a time when personal service meant something.
 That same service is alive and well here.

 There is a two-tier healthcare system in Malaysia; government-run universal healthcare and a co-existing private healthcare system.
 Expats can choose whatever hospital they want and pay out of pocket if they don’t have insurance.
-Most expats choose to go to the private hospitals (which tend to be more expensive) instead of the public ones and will still save money when they pay out of pocket for most minor visits.
+Most expats choose to go to the private hospitals (which tend to be more expensive), instead of the public ones and will still save money when they pay out of pocket for most minor visits.
 Private health insurance is available, and many expats take out policies for any major health issues.
 International insurance companies like AIG, BUPA, and Cigna offer various plans for expats—some include medical coverage while you travel as well.

-Great Health Care at a Low Cost in Malaysia
+Great Healthcare at a Low Cost in Malaysia

-Prescriptions here cost a fifth of what we pay at home.
+Prescriptions here cost a fraction of what we pay at home.
 But it’s not just the cost that’s attractive; it’s the service.
 The pharmacists, like the rest of the medical staff in Malaysia, are well-trained and informed.
 Malaysians are a friendly people, but it’s the genuine interest that they take in you, no matter how small or large the issue, which impresses.